 Downingtown, PA – Rep. Ryan Costello (PA-06) recently visited Minquas Fire Company to announce an Assistance to Firefighters Grant (AFG) from the Federal Emergency Management Agency (FEMA) at the U.S. Department of Homeland Security (DHS).

 Washington, D.C. – Rep. Ryan Costello (PA-06) today introduced the Match Veterans to Student Loan Protections (MVP) Act with Rep. Kyrsten Sinema (D-AZ) and Rep. Lou Barletta (R-PA).
 The MVP Act would ensure veterans who incur a total and permanent disability (TPD) are proactively identified and notified of their eligibility for student loan discharge.

-Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement on his appointment to the U.S. House Energy and Commerce Committee:
+Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement regarding the Administration's proposed budget:

-Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement today on Secretary John Kerry's speech regarding Israel:
+Washington, D.C. – Rep. Ryan Costello (PA-06) issued the following statement on the appointment of Robert Mueller as special counsel:

-Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement today on the upcoming U.N.
-Security Council vote:
+Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement regarding the removal of Federal Bureau of Investigation (FBI) Director James Comey: